andrewdsmith/edxlc/README.md

 - Landing gear
 - Cargo scoop
 - External lights
+- Frame shift drive (via the hyper-super combo only)

 If these controls are bound to a button on your X52 Pro (except the Fire button or POV 2) then that button will turn yellow when activated.